 1. COBRA Health Insurance

 To qualify, your ex-spouse must work at a company with at least 20 employees.
 To receive coverage from COBRA, you must apply within 60 days of your divorce if you want to keep the coverage you already had.
-You will be required to pay the policy’s full cost without any employer contributions from your ex’s employer like you may have received previously.
+You will be required to pay the policy’s full cost without any employer contributions from your ex’s employer as you may have received previously.

 2. Employer Health Insurance Plan